rgarcia2304/AI-Agent/README.md

 # AI Codebase Agent (Gemini Function-Calling)

 An autonomous coding agent that can **inspect, modify, and run code inside a target working directory**.
-It uses Google’s Gemini function-calling to plan actions (list files, read files, write files, run Python) and iterates until your request is done or the step budget is hit.
+It uses Google’s Gemini function calling to plan actions (list files, read files, write files, run Python) and iterates until your request is done or the step budget is hit.

 ---